fthiella/icread/README.md

 ## how to use

-icreader accepts 3 parameters:
+icreader needs at least 3 parameters:

-    ./icreader.pl archive recordlayout recordsize
+    ./icreader.pl -xd archive -xdt recordlayout -b bufferlength

-- archive is the .xd icobol file to be converted
+- *archive* is the .xd icobol file to be converted
-- recordlayout is the .xdt file that describes the format of the icobol archive
+- *recordlayout* is the .xdt file that describes the format of the icobol archive
-- recordsize is the size of the record (I don't know how to calculate it, try with 8, 14, 20, etc.)
+- *bufferlength* I couldn't figure out how to calculate it, try with 8, 14, 20, etc. until it works

 example:

-    ./ireader.pl cobolArchive.xd recordLayout.xdt 24 > extractedData.csv
+    ./ireader.pl -xd cobolArchive.xd -xdt recordLayout.xdt -b 24 > extractedData.csv

 ## record layout